 - Guide 1: How to Remove Goo(.)gl Skype Malware from Windows.

-- Guide 2: Get rid of Goo(.)gl Skype Malware from Mac OS X.
+- Guide 2: Get rid of Goo(.)gl Skype Malware on Mac OS X.

-- Guide 3: Remove Goo(.)gl Skype Malware from Google Chrome.
+- Guide 3: Remove Goo(.)gl Skype Malware in Google Chrome.

 - Guide 4: Erase Goo(.)gl Skype Malware from Mozilla Firefox.

 - Guide 5: Uninstall Goo(.)gl Skype Malware from Microsoft Edge.

 - Guide 6: Remove Goo(.)gl Skype Malware from Safari.

 - Guide 7: Eliminate Goo(.)gl Skype Malware from Internet Explorer.